tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

         And I should get a field called details value "widget info"
 {% endhighlight %}

-There's something interesting to think about here - the ID is also of interest to the `DomainContext` we created earlier.
-Since the ID was of no interest to the stakeholder we thought it had no place in the feature files, but in that situation who are the features real for?
+But there's something interesting to think about here - the ID is also of interest to the `DomainContext` we created earlier.
+Since the ID was of no interest to the stakeholder we thought it had no place in the feature files.
+However, thinking about it now, in the domain context who are the features really for?
 The stakeholder isn't really interested in the fact that the domain model works, they're only really interested that the full stack and mobile applications work.
 You could say that the features run against the `DomainContext` are actually *integration tests*.
 Or, you could say that they are *acceptance tests for developers*.
-If they are *acceptance tests for developers* then can the "Ubiquitous Langauge" contain terms of interest to the developers?
+If they are *acceptance tests for developers* then can the "Ubiquitous Langauge" in this context contain terms of interest to the developers?
 Are the developers the stakeholders?

 ### Tagging Scenarios

-Behat provides a great tagging system, you can tag a scenario then you can configure Behat to include or exclude scenarios with certain tags from each suite.
-With this in mind we can take the original scenarios and add some extra tagged scenarios which do know about the IDs, these can then be run against only the `ApiContext` and `DomainContext` where IDs are appropriate language:
+Behat provides a great tagging system.
+You can tag a scenario then, configure Behat to include or exclude scenarios with certain tags from each suite.
+With this in mind, we can take the original scenarios and add some extra tagged scenarios which do know about the IDs.
+These can then be run against only the `ApiContext` and `DomainContext` where IDs are appropriate language:

 {% highlight cucumber %}
 Feature: List Widgets